ghc-proposals/ghc-proposals/proposals/0000-symbol-newtype-string.rst

 Implementation Plan
 -------------------

 The patch is very small.
-I'll write it.

 Endorsements
 -------------